lukePeavey/quotable/README.md

 {
   // A unique id for this author
   _id: string
-  // A slug is a unique string that can be used to identify an author.
-Unlike _id,
-  // the slug is derived from the author's name (by converting it to hyphen case).
-  slug: string
   // A brief, one paragraph bio of the author.
-Source: wiki API
+Source wiki API.
   bio: string
   // A one-line description of the author.
-Typically it is the person's primary
-  // occupation or what they are know for.
-For example: "Austrian Physicist"
   description: string
+  // The link to the author's wikipedia page or official website
+  link: string
   // The authors full name
   name: string
+  // A slug is a URL-friendly ID derived from the authors name.
+It can be used as
+  slug: string
   // The number of quotes by this author
   quoteCount: string
   // The array of quotes by this author (not paginated)
+  // @deprecated
   quotes: Array<{
     _id: string
     // The quotation text